campus & classrooms

 The Prairie School Garden is an integral part of math, science and literacy.
 Primary students work in a collaborative class garden while elementary students plot out their own gardens.
 Elementary students harvest the vegetables from the garden to be used in a cooking unit where they prepare a meal for the Prairie families under the harvest moon.
 Some of what elementary students prepare is frozen and saved for camping trips throughout the year.

-Once inside, each class spends the first half of the day in their respective main classrooms.
+Once inside, each class spends half of their day in their respective main classrooms.
 Academic subjects of math, language arts, social studies or history, geography and science are integrated into individualized and project-based activities.
 The classrooms change as the season changes, and the room reflects the students' ongoing projects and discoveries.

 Elementary students eat lunch in Chipmunk Valley when weather permits, and in the school cafeteria during the colder months.
 The auditorium holds large movement and music classes, and on any given day, many of the classes may held outside.